By following a quantamental investing approach, companies are merging artificial intelligence and human expertise to make savvy investment decisions.

 Goldspot Discoveries’ Resource Quantamental (RQ) is the first QI platform for junior exploration stocks in the mining industry.
 This platform harnesses the power of AI and machine learning algorithms to reduce capital risk and increase the opportunity for investment success in the resource industry.
-Goldspot uses RQ to identify top-shelf projects and high-quality management teams to invest in, enter partnerships with or purchase royalties from.
+Goldspot uses RQ to identify top-shelf projects and high-quality management teams to invest in.
 The company recently showcased the RQ platform at the tech-industry-focused Collision Conference in Toronto.

 Quantamental investing in the mining industry

 Long-time mining stock gurus such as Brent Cook of Exploration Insights and Mercenary Geologist Mickey Fulp will tell you that high on the list of criteria for picking winners are quality projects, favorable jurisdictions, healthy financial positions and strong management teams.
 The companies that carry these attributes are more likely to provide investors with value-generating opportunities.